 …refusing to “romance the drink” or consider that previous unhealthy coping mechanisms were working in some way.

-…continuing to seek meaningful connections oneself and others.
+…continuing to seek meaningful connections between oneself and others.

 Treatment for Alcoholism